pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 rng = np.random.default_rng(42)
 ```

 The full generality and range of application for survival analysis is masked by the loaded semantics of medical jargon.
-It's obscured by familiarity of self-concern and life under the inevitable regime of time.
+It's obscured by the persistent anxiety of self-concern under the inevitable regime of time.
 But survival analysis broadly construed is not about you, it's not even necessarily about survival.

 It requires an extra step in abstraction to move from the medical context towards seeing that time-to-event data is everywhere!
 Every task which has an implicit clock, every goal with a finish line, every reaper owed a toll - these are sources of time-to-event data.